-But you needn’t worry about all those different titles.
-There are only two you really need to understand when visiting Vienna: Emperor/Empress and Archduke/Archduchess.
+But you shouldn’t worry about all those different titles.
+You really only need to understand two when visiting Vienna: Emperor/Empress and Archduke/Archduchess.

 (German: Kaiser / Kaiserin)

-Nearly all the famous Habsburgs you’ll come across were Emperors or Empresses, either in their own right or as the wife/husband of the ruler.
+Nearly all the famous Habsburgs you’ll come across were Emperors or Empresses, either in their own right or as the spouse of the ruler.

 They weren’t all Emperors of the same thing, of course.
 Earlier Habsburg emperors (pre-1806) got that title as formal head of the Holy Roman Empire.
 After 1804, they got it as head of the Austrian Empire.

 He was Emperor Franz II (Holy Roman Emperor) and also Emperor Franz I (Austrian Emperor).
-This is why you often see him referred to as Franz II/I (and even Franz I/II).
+That’s why you often see him referred to as Franz II/I or Franz I/II, for example.

-The numbers attached to the name depend on how many previous holders of the title shared that name.
-Which is why it often gets confusing, since the number depends on which title you’re currently talking about.
+The numbers attached to the name obviously depend on how many previous holders of the title shared that same name.
+This sometimes gets confusing.
+As with Franz above, the number depends on which title you’re currently talking about.

-Back in the 15th century, the Habsburg monarch Frederick was Frederick III, Frederick IV and Frederick V, depending on whether you were referring to his position as Holy Roman Emperor, King of the Romans or local Duke.
+Back in the 15th century, for example, the Habsburg monarch Frederick (1415-1493) was Frederick III, Frederick IV and Frederick V, depending on whether you were referring to his position as Holy Roman Emperor, King of the Romans or local Duke.
 Fun for him, confusing for the rest of us.

 Archduke / Archduchess